dalecosta1/producer-consumer-ts/README.md

 ✅ Dockerfile of Consumer and Producer services

+✅ Connection with DB when consumer read data from kafka topic

+✅ Docker hub images

 ## Features to implement
-🚧 Connection with DB when consumer read data from kafka topic

-🚧 Docker hub images

 🚧 Pipeline CI/CD